-I began painting late in life and have some, though little, regard for rules in art.
-Art represents freedom to me—as much as I can bring to my work.
-I am for the most part self-taught and don’t pay a lot of attention to the work of other artists.
-I want to preserve my own vision.
+Always an artist in various media, I began painting late in life and have little regard for rules in the creative process.
+Art represents freedom.
+I am for the most part self-taught and strive to preserve my own artistic vision.

-I enjoy experimenting with lines, repetition and simplification.
-My art spreads out over a wide variety of subjects and techniques.
+Texture is my passion, and I enjoy experimenting with lines, repetition, layering and a various forms of media.
+My art spans a wide variety of subjects and techniques.
 That's what keeps me fresh.
-Occasionally, I become very involved in color, but I am also at home with the darks I mix up and enjoy playing with shadow and light only.
+Occasionally, I become very involved in color, but I am also at home playing with only shadow and light.

 My Work has been shown in galleries, appeared in magazines, and is in the homes of art collectors around the world.